honeydipper/honeydipper/docs/configuration.md

 While it is possible to fit everything into a single file, it is recommended to organize your configurations into smaller chunks in a way that each chunk contains only relevant settings.
 For example, a file can define just a system and all its functions and triggers.
-Or, a file can define all the infomation about a driver.
+Or, a file can define all the information about a driver.
 Another example would be to define a workflow in a file separately.

 ## Repos